William Edward Brinckman1

 Last Edited=20 Dec 2007

-He fought in the Second World War, in France and Norway, suffering a serious leg injury.2 He held the office of Minister of State for Health in 1952.2 He held the office of Member of Parliament (M.P.) for Enfield West.1 He held the office of Minister of State for Labour and National Service between 1957 and 1959.2 He held the office of Secretary of State for the Colonies between 1959 and 1961.2 He was invested as a Privy Counsellor (P.C.).1 He held the office of Chancellor of the Duchy of Lancaster in 1961.2 He held the office of Chancellor of the Exchequer in 1970.2
+He fought in the Second World War, in France and Norway, suffering a serious leg injury.2 He held the office of Minister of State for Health in 1952.2 He held the office of Member of Parliament (M.P.) for Enfield West.1 He held the office of Minister of State for Labour and National Service between 1957 and 1959.2 He held the office of Secretary of State for the Colonies between 1959 and 1961.2 He was appointed Privy Counsellor (P.C.)1 He held the office of Chancellor of the Duchy of Lancaster in 1961.2 He held the office of Chancellor of the Exchequer in 1970.2

 Children of Rt.
 Hon.
 Iain Norman Macleod and Evelyn Hester Blois, Baroness Macleod of Borve